 On April 1,1884, Owen Nawn sold a 30,000 square foot lot on the east side of Bickford Street for $2,000 to the City of Boston for the Lucretia Crocker School (Book 1631, Page 614.)
 This was the second school built in this rapidly growing corner of Jamaica Plain; in 1874 the Lowell School was built on Centre and Mozart Streets.

 After the mansion was destroyed, the only architectural fragment that recalled the name of Lowell was the school at the corner of Mozart Street.
-This was razed in 1959 and Mozart Playground was built.
+This was razed about 1963 and Mozart Playground was built.
 Today, only the name Bromley Park remains to recall the Lowell family.

 June 30, 1999

 Catharina Slautterback helped me greatly by finding travel books about Bromley in England and for helping me with portraits of the Lowells.
 Sally Pierce vastly improved this paper for suggesting I look at “Cultivating Gentlemen.”